 where the new coordinates $\vec{x}$ are related to $(q, \vec{Q})$ by an orthogonal transformation, and $\tilde{\omega}_j, \tilde{c}_j$ derive from the Brownian oscillator spectral density,\cite{Garg1985spinboson,Weiss}

 The two-state system in \eqn{eq:sb-pes} has been studied extensively, and some of the previously derived analytical results are used by us below.

 For harmonic potentials, the semiclassical propagator is exact, the corresponding action $S_n$ quadratic in the end-points, and the prefactor $C_n$ independent of positions.
-Therefore, semiclassical three-time flux-correlation functions for the spin--boson model (obtained following the prescriptions in this paper) are identical to their quantum counterparts.
+Therefore, semiclassical three-time correlation functions for the spin--boson model (obtained following the prescriptions in this paper) are identical to their quantum counterparts.
 As shown, for example, by Weiss,\cite{Weiss} these are generally of the form $\eu{-\phi_4(z, z_0, z_1)/\hbar}$.
-It follows that the time-derivatives of $\phi_4$ agree exactly with the coefficients $d_{n}$ in \eqn{eq:d0d1-defn}, and $\alpha_{n}, \gamma_{n}$ in \eqn{eq:k4b-ag}.
-The same considerations apply to the single-time flux-correlation function from which the GR rate constant and the partition function correction are derived.
-In \app{sec:sb-tcfs} we give the general form of the exact $\phi_{2\nu}(\cvec{z})$, where $\nu = 1,\,2,\,\ldots,$ and $\cvec{z}$ is a set of $2 \nu - 1 $ complex time variables.
+It follows that the time derivatives of $\phi_4$ agree exactly with the coefficients $d_{n}$ in \eqn{eq:d0d1-defn}, and $\alpha_{n}, \gamma_{n}$ in \eqn{eq:k4b-ag}.
+The same considerations apply to the single-time correlation function from which the GR rate constant and the partition-function correction are derived.
+In \app{sec:sb-tcfs} we give the general form of $\phi_{2\nu}(\cvec{z})$, where $\nu = 1,\,2,\,\ldots,$ and $\cvec{z}$ is a set of $2 \nu - 1 $ complex time variables.
 These are used to calculate the quantum $k_2$ and $k_4$ rate constants, and it is also from these that we derive all of the coefficients required for the steepest-descent approximation.
 The only exception is $d_{01}$, whose rigorous calculation would in general require high-order derivatives of the action that are not available from standard GR instanton calculations.
-For consistency, we continue using the approximate expression for $d_{01}$ in \eqn{eq:d01-sb}, with $\omega = \Omega$, even though in this case the exact value can in principle be obtained.
+For simplicity, we use the approximate expression for $d_{01}$ in \eqn{eq:d01-sb} with $\omega = \Omega$, even though in this case the exact value can in principle be obtained.

-In \tab{tab:low-gamma} we list the second- and fourth-order rate constants for a set of underdamped symmetric ($\epsilon=0$) and asymmetric ($\epsilon=15$) spin--boson models, with $\beta=1$, $\hbar=1$, $\Lambda = 60$, and $\gamma = \Omega$ ranging from $0.5$ to~$6$.
-With temperature, reorganisation energy and bias kept constant within each set of systems, rates predicted by classical theories such as Marcus\cite{Marcus1985review,Marcus1964review,Marcus1993review} or Zusman\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} are all of the same order of magnitude within a given set.
+In \tab{tab:low-gamma} we list the second- and fourth-order rate constants for a set of underdamped symmetric ($\epsilon=0$) and asymmetric ($\epsilon=15$) spin--boson models, with \mbox{$\beta=1$}, $\hbar=1$, $\Lambda = 60$, and $\gamma = \Omega$ ranging from $0.5$ to~$6$.
+With temperature, reorganisation energy and bias kept constant within each set of systems, rates predicted by classical theories such as Marcus\cite{Marcus1985review,Marcus1964review,Nitzan} or Zusman\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} are all of the same order of magnitude within a given set.
 Hence any major variation seen in practice is due to contributions from quantum tunnelling, which becomes more important with increasing $\Omega$.